ryann254/React-Portfolio-FrontEnd/README.md

-This project is an old duplicate of the `Portfolio-refactored` repository.
+This project is an old duplicate of the [Portfolio-refactored](https://github.com/ryann254/Portfolio-refactored) repository.
+The site is hosted at https://old-portfolio-ryan.netlify.app/

 ## Available Scripts